tuoharju/Documents/SecurityPolicy.md

 Regarding data transfer, Twilio may transfer some data to the US; however, they are committed to complying with EU data protection requirements.
 Protection and safeguards are applied to any transfer.

-Twilio API requests are encrypted with SSL, ensuring the security of the data to and from their service.

 Information on Twilio's anti-fraud practices can be viewed here: https://www.twilio.com/docs/api/security/anti-fraud

-Flo Apps is using separate API keys for production and testing.
-If keys need to be revoked, they must

-1. be deleted in Twilio panel
-2. new keys must be created in panel
-3. keys must be updated in FloMembers' main configuration file

-For more information on Twilio API keys' security, see https://www.twilio.com/docs/api/security

 ### Twitter